Our Basement Apartment Is $1,925 A Month — & We Have A Ghost

 Describe your home style.

 Bit: Well, Ash and I have competing home styles.
 So Ash loves mid-century modern.
-She loves clean lines, bright colours.
+She loves clean lines, bright colors.
 And I like Victorian stuff.
 I want it to be super ornate, really old, with history.
 I want it to be something you can never throw away.
-So we've had to compromise, with classic but clean and simple, muted colours.
+So we've had to compromise, with classic but clean and simple, muted colors.

 Any examples?